 For a more in depth guide, check out our tips on how to clean wood dining furniture.

-If you’re accessorising with flowers, choose artificial flowers or opt for varieties with little to no scent, like dahlias, hibiscus or sunflowers.
+If you’re accessorising with f class="mt-6"lowers, choose artificial flowers or opt for varieties with little to no scent, like dahlias, hibiscus or sunflowers.
 While candles can add a lovely ambience to the room, always use unscented varieties in the dining area.

 3. Declutter your dining room